RJohnPaul/Bootit/README.md

 ## Installation

-Follow these steps to set up the project locally:
+Follow below steps to set up the project locally:

 1. Clone the repository: